Keystone Savings Bank

 Marengo, Iowa · FDIC Cert #17993

-Keystone Savings Bank is an FDIC-insured bank (Certificate #17993) with $177M in total assets and $148M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Keystone Savings Bank, an FDIC-insured bank (Certificate #17993) with $177M in total assets and $148M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Marengo, Iowa, the bank maintains a Tier 1 capital ratio of 15.90% (Well-Capitalized) and a nonperforming loan ratio of 2.83%.
-BankHealthData assigns a composite Health Grade of B (77/100).
+BankHealthData assigns a composite Health Grade of B (77/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Keystone Savings Bank (FDIC cert 17993) is a community bank — $177M in total assets, $148M in deposits, serving the Marengo, Iowa area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.